GranthikSom/GranthikSom/README.md

  [MUSIX]

  >- a music app where you can listen to music and post your own music
- >- aesthetic ui
+ >- aesthetic ui and have tons of feature
- >- i solo build it
- >- Tools: Flutter
+ >- Tools: Flutter,pocketbase,bloc

  [Simple Weather App]

  >- weather app
  >- using lottie animation and openapi
- >- Tools: Flutter
+ >- Tools: Flutter,open weather api

  [SEDO] (not completed)